clartaq/cwiki/resources/private/md/Limits.md

 ### Text-Based Fields ###

-With a single exception, page contents, all text based fields are simple Java `String` objects.
+With some exceptions, noted below, all text based fields are simple Java `String` objects.
 They are stored in the database as `VARCHAR` objects and converted to and from strings as they are moved in and out of the database.

 As a result, the text-based fields have a length of approximately $(2^{31} - 1)/2$ characters or about 1,073,741,824 characters.
 The "approximately" is due to the fact that characters in Java are encoded in [Unicode UTF-16](https://en.wikipedia.org/wiki/UTF-16).
 This encoding uses one or two 16-bit code units.
 So some characters occupy different amounts of space.
 Bottom line, don't use passwords with more than a billion characters.
 Hah!

+### User Recovery email Address ###

+The maximum length for this field is the same as that for any email address, 254 characters.

 ### Page Contents ###